 - The Modified Checklist for Autism in a Toddler (M-CHAT) or;

 - The Screening Tool for Autism in Toddlers and Young Children (STAT)

 If the doctor sees signs of Autism Spectrum Disorder from your child’s evaluation, they may send you to a specialized doctor.
-All available HCIC specialized doctors can be found on the list provided at the following link.
+All available HCIC specialized doctors can be found below:

 You may also call the HCIC Member Services at 1-800-640-2123.

 With your permission, your doctor will send the results to the Arizona’s Department of Economic Security (DES).
 DES has two programs that can support you and your child.
 The programs include: